By Cynthia Drake, Foster Mom

 I contacted Brother Wolf’s medical team right away.
 When I brought him in the next day, they probed his leg, extended it, and moved it around as he quietly laid in my arms.
 We were sent home with pain medication and a scheduled visit to Pinnacle Animal Hospital, one of Brother Wolf’s partnered veterinarians.
 The next day, I requested a stronger medication because he had been crying on and off since the exam.

 At Pinnacle, Dr. Tim placed him on the floor and watched him walk up and down the hall.
 He then became very serious and called for x-rays.
 They took Sandy away and I waited for much longer than I had expected.
-When they returned, Dr. Tim told me gravely that poor little Sandy had two dislocated hips and two dislocated knees!
+When they returned, Dr. Tim told me gravely that poor little Sand had two dislocated hips and two dislocated knees!

 No wonder he was crying!
 He increased Sandy’s pain medication prescription and scheduled an appointment with Dr. Crouch at Western Carolina Veterinary Surgery.